DRsabadash/Freshenator/README.md

 #### About:

-This is the a boilerplate for creating electron applications, leveraging react, redux, and react-router.
+This is a boilerplate-bootstrapper for creating electron applications, leveraging react, redux, and react-router.
 Everything is pre-configured to load off of a client server with live updating in development mode, or off of a static HTML file in production mode.

-This allows for easy distribution of a built application with a minified source, and optimized performance with no overhead of running a client server.
+#### Use case:

+To rapidly develop generic react/redux apps with a small amount of business logic/customization.
+An attempt to condense the first ~2 weeks of project development into a 10 minute action, by programatically replicating repetitive tasks and project setup.

+__this is the development repo for the project, the final production build will be distributed by installer__

 #### Main Stack: